LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 --------------------------------------------------------------------------------
 ```

-Here we can see the warning 26 is triggered during the compilation.
-Hence, the
-_local_ value `goodbye_world` at line 8 can be removed.

-The analyzer reports that there is no unused _exported_ value.
-The 3 exported
+The analyzer does not report any unused _exported_ value.
+There are 3 exported
-values are `hello`, `goodbye` and `world`.
+in the `Hello_world_no_intf` compilation unit : `hello`, `goodbye` and `world`.
+These are the top level values of `hello_world_no_intf.ml`.
 They are all referenced internally.
-Because there is no `hello_world_no_intf.mli`, the internal uses are accounted for.
+Because there is no `hello_world_no_intf.mli`,
+the internal uses are accounted for.
+Consequently, none of the exported values
+are considered unused by the analyzer.

 #### Fixing the warning 26